Residency Options in Malaysia.

 Those looking to spend three months or less in Malaysia can do so under a short-stay visa.
 U.S. citizens are currently able to visit Malaysia visa-free for up to 90 days.
 Any period longer than 90 days will need government approval.

-If you are traveling from a country that is not granted visa-free entry, but has the ability to receive a visa on arrival, this can be obtained in the airport in Malaysia.
+If you are travelling from a country that is not granted visa-free entry but has the ability to receive a visa on arrival, this can be obtained in the airport in Malaysia.
 You will simply need to have a valid passport, a return ticket, and a completed IMM.55 form.

 Employment Pass in Malaysia

 The Employment Pass in Malaysia grants foreign workers in approved business roles the ability to live and work in the country for up to 60-months on a work contract.
 It is applied for in cooperation with your Malaysian employer, so a working contract and proof of employment is necessary.
 Once received, the pass is only valid for the company under which you applied.
 Changing companies will require you to reapply for another pass, and you will not be able to work until you have received the new permit.

 Once you have received a valid employment pass, you are granted the right to apply for a Dependent Pass or Long-Term Social Visit Pass for your spouse, children (under 18), and parents (over 60).
 You are also able to apply for a Social Visit Permit, which allows you to bring a foreign housekeeper or au pair to Malaysia (between the ages of 21 and 45, for up to 12 months).
 These visas are also only valid so long as the Employment Pass holder’s visa remains valid.

 To obtain an Employment Pass in Malaysia, you will need to provide the following documents to the Immigration Department: